empytree/jugbeat/README.md

 Or simply double-click those fancy '.amxd' files, then press question mark buttons and be happy.

+**NB!** You will need Max for Live: https://www.ableton.com/en/live/max-for-live/
+It is shipped with Suite edition of Ableton Live, and available for purchase in Standard edition.

 Beat Juggler was inspired by following great projects:

 - **BeatLookUp** (by Chris 'CList' List): http://www.semaforte.com/reaktor/about.htm